obitoxrahul/Memory-Matching-Mania/README.md

 1. Unzip the zip folder and upload to a webserver directory.
 Follow same folder structure.

-2. Create a database and import/execute mysql schema file (memorygame.sql).
+2. Create a database and import/execute mysql schema file (demo.sql).

 3. Open mysql.php  file and update the hostname, username and password declarations.